cynthicrush/capstone1/README.md

     ▪️ You could search for existing recipes.
     ▪️ You could like recipes and view your likes.

-⚫️ What technology stacks that I used for the website?
+⚫️ What technology stacks that are used for the website?

     ▪️ Front-end: Python
     ▪️ Back-end: Python Flask